 Before you even begin writing anything, be clear on who your audience is.
 Who will be reading or listening to what you have to say?
 Try to ascertain, for example, approximately how old they are, what level of education they may have, and what issues would be important to them.
 It can be useful, for example, to envisage the newspapers or media channels that this audience prefers.

-Once you familiarise yourself with this audience, you can then tailor your content to match.
+Once you familiarise yourself with this audience, you can then tailor your content to match their needs.
 For example, the way you talk about your research to an audience of secondary school children will differ considerably from the approach you would take in a presentation to potential investors.

 At all times, try to visualise what this audience would care about and be interested in, and adjust your content to make it relevant and relatable to them – more on this below.

 As a researcher working so intimately in your specific field, your knowledge of the subject at hand is probably second nature to you.
 You probably also appreciate the importance of and connections between multiple concepts, ideas, and issues – and you regard every aspect of your research, no matter how small or niche, as significant.

 However, remember that a majority of your audience is likely not to know or be familiar with concepts or theories that seem basic and simple to you.
 You will need to prune down your message to share only one or two key issues.
 Ask yourself, “What is the one thing I want my audience to know?” and shape your content around this single element.

 This will often mean that you may have to leave out many elements of your research or exclude the subtler nuances of your discussions.
 This is perfectly okay.
 Your audience does not need to know all the specificities or intricate details and they are more likely to remember one single, simple key idea than a very impressive, but complicated, presentation.